MadKauSing/SE-Case-Studies/week1.md

 Market Researcher is a free data exploration tool that lets marketers better understand what audiences are interested in and curious about, in real-time.

-This works with a keyword research tool in its heart, which shows the keyword traffic in the form of searches on search engines such as Google.
+This works with a keyword research tool at its heart, which shows the keyword traffic in the form of searches on search engines such as Google.

 Marketers can use this data as a way to gain insight into customer behavior.
 This allows you to see how interest in a topic has changed, what terms are related to the topic, and even when interest in a topic tends to peak or diminish annually.